Reception

 *Digraphs - 2 letters 1 sound.

-high frequency words: is, a, the, I, for, of, to, are
+high frequency words: is, a, the, I, for, of, to, are, some, all

 Sound spotting - with the sounds displayed the children are asked to spot the sound.
 They either have to point it out, highlight it, trace over the letter, or write it on their whiteboards.